A Local’s Guide to Travel in Pucón, Chile

 Several protected areas have been created to conserve this and other important plant and animal species in the region.
 These include some prominent national parks close to Pucón, like Villarrica (8.5 mi south of the city) and Huerquehue (22 mi northeast of the city).

-Another important national park nearby is Conguillío.
+Another important park nearby is Conguillío National Park.
 Although it’s farther away (approximately 122 mi north of Pucón), it’s still possible to go there on a day trip.

 No matter where you choose to go when in this area, any of these places will provide wonderful views and unforgettable experiences!